 deodorant and not an antiperspirant.

 If you’re worried about sweat stains on your clothes and you’re avoiding certain materials or

-colours you may need an antiperspirant.
-Regular antiperspirants contain metallic salts.
-These salts
+colours, you may need an antiperspirant.
+Regular antiperspirants contain aluminum chloride.
+This

 Your doctor may recommend a stronger antiperspirant for severe underarm sweating.
 Like other